Netflix-Skunkworks/spectatord/README.md

 The UDP transport is particularly sensitive the max receive buffer size (16MB on our systems).

-Our tests indicated that sending 430k rps to our UDP port did not drop packets but if there is a need for higher throughput, then tweaking `/proc/sys/net/unix/max_dgram_qlen` is recommended.
+Our tests indicate that sending 430K rps to the UDP port did not drop packets, but if there is a need for higher throughput, then tweaking `/proc/sys/net/unix/max_dgram_qlen` is recommended.